praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 Select the screen resolution visitors must use on their devices for the action to be triggered.

-1. Select whether the screen resolution width of the visitor's device must be greater than, equal to, or less than the specified value.
+1. Select whether the screen resolution width of the visitor’s device must be greater than, equal to, or less than the specified value.
 1. Specify the number of pixels required for the screen resolution width.
-1. Select whether the screen resolution height of the visitor's device must be greater than, equal to, or less than the specified value.
+1. Select whether the screen resolution height of the visitor’s device must be greater than, equal to, or less than the specified value.
 1. Specify the number of pixels required for the screen resolution height.

 #### Window Size

 Select the window size visitors must use on their devices for the action to be triggered.

-1. Select whether the window size width of the visitor's device must be greater than, equal to, or less than the specified value.
+1. Select whether the window size width of the visitor’s device must be greater than, equal to, or less than the specified value.
 1. Specify the number of pixels required for the window size width.
-1. Select whether the window size height of the visitor's device must be greater than, equal to, or less than the specified value.
+1. Select whether the window size height of the visitor’s device must be greater than, equal to, or less than the specified value.
 1. Specify the number of pixels required for the window size height.

 ### URL

 #### Domain

-Specify the visitor's domain.
+Specify the visitor’s domain.

 #### Hash

 Specify one or more hash patterns that must exist in the URL.

->[!NOTE] Multiple hash patterns are joined by an OR.
+/>[!NOTE] Multiple hash patterns are joined by an OR./

 1. Specify the hash pattern.
 1. (Optional) Enable Regex if this is a regular expression.
 1. Add any other hash patterns.

-#### Path
+#### Path And Query String

 Specify one or more paths that must exist in the URL.
+This includes the path and the query string.

+/>[!NOTE] Multiple paths are joined by an OR./

+1. Specify the path.
+1. (Optional) Enable Regex if this is a regular expression.
+1. Add any other paths.

+#### Path Without Query String

+Specify one or more paths that must exist in the URL.
+This includes the path, but does not include the query string.

->[!NOTE] Multiple paths are joined by an OR.
+/>[!NOTE] Multiple paths are joined by an OR./

 1. Specify the path.
 1. (Optional) Enable Regex if this is a regular expression.